transformerlab/transformerlab-docs/docs/install/install-on-linux.md

 ![Allow Execute](./img/allow-execute-linux.png)

 Now try running it again.
 Please be patient on the first install as a number of libraries must installed on the first run.

+## Other Notes

+If you are running a recent version of Ubuntu or an Ubuntu based disto, you may have to run the appimage with the --no-sandbox flag to allow the installer the ability to install.